 Why you need a style guide

-Essentially, style guides help ensure a brand’s voice remains consistent no matter where their audience reads their content.
+Essentially, style guides help ensure a brand’s voice remains consistent no matter where its audience reads its content.
 Lack of consistency causes distractions and could make companies look unprofessional.

 Understanding the differences between style guides